microsoft/genaiscript/CONTRIBUTING.md

 ## chatgpt retreival

-Generate a bearer token using scripts/bearer.mjs.
+- Generate a bearer token using scripts/bearer.mjs.

-Follow the instructino and also pin langchain if you get
+- Follow the install insructions and also pin langchain if you get

 ```
 ImportError: cannot import name 'BaseLanguageModel' from 'langchain.schema'